Empirical likelihood for the analysis of experimental designs

-\begin{condition} ${\max_{1 \leq i \leq n} |\bm{g}(\bm{X}_i, \bm{\theta}_0)|} = {o_P(a_n)}$ and ${\max_{1 \leq i \leq n} \|\partial_{\bm{\theta}}{\bm{g}}(\bm{X}_i, \bm{\theta}_0)\|} = {O_P(a_n)}$. \end{condition}
+\begin{condition} \({\max_{1 \leq i \leq n} \vert g(X_i, \theta_0)\vert} = {o_{P}(a_n)}\) and \({\max_{1 \leq i \leq n} \Vert\partial_{\theta}{g}(X_i, \theta_0)\Vert} = {O_{P}(a_n)}\). \end{condition}

-\begin{condition} The function ${h_j}$ defining the null hypothesis ${H_j}$ is continuously differentiable on ${\mathcal{N}}$ with Jacobian matrix ${\bm{J}_j} = {\partial_{\bm{\theta}} h_j(\bm{\theta}_0)}$ of full rank ${q_j \leq p}$, ${j} = {1, \dots, m}$. \end{condition}
+\begin{condition} The function \({H_j}\) defining the null hypothesis \({H_j}\) is continuously differentiable on \({\mathcal{N}}\) with Jacobian matrix \({J_j} = {\partial_{\theta} h_j(\theta_0)}\) of full rank \({q_j} \leq {p}\), \({j} = {1, \dots, m}\). \end{condition}

-\cref{condition:convex hull} is the basic existence condition for EL in the asymptotic setting.
-Since the computation of ${l_n(\bm{\theta})}$ involves the quadratic forms ${\bm{G}_n}$ and ${\bm{S}_n}$, \cref{condition:uniform consistency,condition:consistent covariance estimation} are required for ${l_n(\bm{\theta})}$, as a smooth function of ${\bm{\theta}}$, to be evaluated in a neighborhood of ${\bm{\theta}_0}$. \cref{condition:asymptotic normality} implies that, asymptotically, the quadratic forms have marginal and joint multivariate chi-square distributions. \cref{condition:maximum bound} demands that the remainder terms be negligible. \cref{condition:hypothesis} completes the statement of the constrained EL problems for multiple testing and holds for most practical applications that we consider.
+\cref{condition:convex hull} is the basic existence condition for empirical likelihood in the asymptotic setting.
+Since the computation of \({l_n(\theta)}\) involves the quadratic forms \({G_n}\) and \({S_n}\), \cref{condition:uniform consistency,condition:consistent covariance estimation} are required for \({l_n(\theta)}\), as a smooth function of \({\theta}\), to be evaluated in a neighborhood of \({\theta_0}\). \cref{condition:asymptotic normality} implies that, asymptotically, the quadratic forms have marginal and joint multivariate chi-square distributions. \cref{condition:maximum bound} demands that the remainder terms be negligible. \cref{condition:hypothesis} completes the statement of the constrained empirical likelihood problems for multiple testing and holds for most practical applications that we consider.